-Share of profit from the associated companies for the years ended 31 December 2021 and 2020 had been calculated from the financial statements prepared by the management of the associated companies and not being audited by their auditors.
+Share of profit from the associated companies for the years ended 31 December 2022 and 2021 had been calculated from the financial statements prepared by the management of the associated companies and not being audited by their auditors.

-The Company's management believes that the management accounts of the associated companies would not be significantly different from the account audited by its auditor.
+The Company's management believes that the management accounts of the associated companies would not be significantly different from the account audited by their auditors.

-13.3 Summarised financial information about material associate
+13.3 Summarised financial information about material associated companies